mkusaka/ts-no-unused/README.md

 # ts-no-unused
-Auto remove no-unused-locals and parameters detected by typescript.
+Auto remove unused-locals and parameters detected by typescript.

 # motivation
 If you use typescript with noUnusedLocals or noUnusedParameters option, compiler raises error if unused local or parameter detected.